JuliaLang/julia/doc/manual/getting-started.rst

 Noteworthy differences from Python
 ----------------------------------

-- Indexing in Julia is unit offset, not zero offset
+- Indexing of arays, strings, etc. in Julia is 1-based not 0-based.
-- The last element of a list or array is indexed with "end" in Julia, not -1 as in Python.
+- The last element of a list or array is indexed with ``end`` in Julia, not -1 as in Python.
-- Comprehensions in Julia do not have the optional if clause found in Python.
+- Comprehensions in Julia do not (yet) have the optional if clause found in Python.
-- For, if, while, etc. blocks in Julia are terminated by "end".
-Lines in Julia do not have to have the characteristic indentation pattern found in Python
+- For, if, while, etc. blocks in Julia are terminated by ``end``; indentation is not significant.
-- Julia has no line continuation syntax, other than a carriage return
+- Julia has no line continuation syntax: if, at the end of a line, the input so far is a complete expression, it is considered done; otherwise the input continues.
+One way to force an expression to continue is to wrap it in parentheses.